 Consider the merit of extra audit procedures when the organization experiences a change in the President and CEO or the CFO.

-Consider selecting a new audit firm at least every five years.
+Consider a selection process of an audit firm every five years.

 Audit and Compliance Committee Membership

-Chair – Board Treasurer.
+Chair – Board Treasurer

-Members: All members should have relevant experience and a strong commitment to the financial health of the organization to optimize Champions For Learning’s future success.
+Members: Include the Finance Committee members plus one additional member.

-Ex-officio members: President and CEO, CDO and CFO.
+Ex-officio members: President and CEO, CDO and CFO

-Members are identified in the annual roster.
+Members are identified in the annual roster on the Board Portal.

 Note to Board of Directors: The Endowment Committee information below was copied from the Endowment Charter approved by the board July 2024 and added to this Finance Charter.
 Changes made to the transferred information is “tracked”.
 This paragraph is for your information and will be deleted from the final Finance Charter.